Taopiphop Bar Project is named for the founder and politician ‘Tao’ – a happy and well-known figure in the beer scene in Bangkok.

 Taopiphop Bar Project is west of the Chao Phraya river.
 The bar has a laid back feeling, has a bright blue neon sign of the name/logo, and also serves as the political office of the bar’s namesake.

 There are six taps available, and a variety of beers on offer in the beer fridge, with a strong emphasis on local craft beer and spirits.
+Bees are brought in by Beervana and Group B.

 Additionally, the shop is also used as a community coordination center.
 During the day when the beers are not served, it has been used as a clinic to give free health checks to the local community.